Welcome from the Vice President for Technical Activities

 Welcome to the technical activities page of the IEEE Computational Intelligence Society (CIS).

 The CIS technical activities cover many exciting technologies in computational intelligence (CI) and their applications in a wide variety of areas.
-CI aims to mimicking nature for effective problem solving and the CIS technical activities promote scientific research, technological development, practical applications, and knowledge dissemination in CI.
+CI technologies see significant applications in today’s world with famous technologies such as deep learning, evolutionary optimisation and transparent fuzzy rules.
+The problem solving focus of CI technologies has led to a widespread of the technologies at universities, research institutions, government and industry.
+CIS technical activities promote scientific research, technological development, practical applications, and knowledge dissemination in CI.

 We currently have 12 Technical Committees (TCs), which can be grouped into the following three categories: